midonet/midonet/specs/2015.03/neutron_translation.md

 Create two MidoNet chains for the firewall with deterministic IDs generated from the firewall ID.
-One chain will be used for the inbound (pre-routing) and the other for the outbound (post-routing) chains of the routers that the firewall is associated with.
+One chain will be used for the inbound (pre-routing) and the other for the outbound (post-routing) chains of the router ports that the firewall is associated with.

-On the pre-routing chain, add the following rules in the order specified:
+On the router uplink port inbound chain, add the following rules in the order
+specified:

  * Return rule matching on everything if admin_state_up is false.
 An alternative approach would have been to not add any rule when admin_state_up